rehierl/abstract-properties/04-order-theory/0-x-part-lin-extension.md

 <!-- ======================================================================= -->

-If one now adds the edge `bRf` to the updated relation, one would end up with the following representation that has the same amount of incomparable vertices.
+If one now adds the edge `bRf`, one would end up with the following representation that has the same amount of incomparable vertices.

 ```
 R5 := (a presequent-to b)